PelionIoT/distro-pelion-edge/README.md

 run docker automatically if the argument `--docker` is provided.

-It  is recommended  to use  docker  since it  will provide  a clean  environment without interference with local user settings  (for example, with user nodejs or python environments) and does not require setting up local packages repository.
+It  is recommended  to use  docker  since it  will provide  a clean  environment without interference with local user settings  (for example, with user python environments) and does not require setting up local packages repository.

 Also, the build will need `sudo` privileges to install standard Ubuntu packages.